rizinorg/book/src/plugins/dev-asm.md

 #endif
 ```

-After compiling radare2 will list this plugin in the output:
+After compiling rizin will list this plugin in the output:
 ```
 _d__  _8_32      mycpu        LGPL3   MYCPU
 ```

 ### Moving plugin into the tree

-Pushing a new architecture into the main branch of r2 requires to modify several files in order to make it fit into the way the rest of plugins are built.
+Pushing a new architecture into the main branch of rizin requires to modify several files in order to make it fit into the way the rest of plugins are built.

 List of affected files: